SpringMIST2025/SpringMIST2025.github.io/README.md

 # Spring MIST 2025 at Leicester
 This year, Spring MIST will be held in Leicester, at [College Court](https://collegecourt.co.uk/).
 Spring MIST is a meeting for all members of the Magnetosphere, Ionosphere and Solar-Terrestrial scientific community.
-The meeting will be held from Monday 7th to Wednesday 9th April 2025.
+The meeting will be held from **Monday 7th to Wednesday 9th April 2025**.

 ## Abstract Submission
 Abstract submission is now open.
 The abstract submission deadline is **Friday 7th February 2025**.